 Alligators Tram Tour

 Visitors who take this tour are always thrilled to see alligators lined up basking in the sun on the banks of South Canal on brisk mornings.
 It’s also not uncommon to see an alligator while hiking through Cypress Swamp or Fern Garden Trail.

 To reduce their vulnerability, young alligators from different nests may stay together for two years in a group referred to as a pod.
 If food is abundant, a young gator can grow about one foot per year with the greatest growth in the first year.

 To learn more about these fascinating reptiles plan a visit to Highlands Hammock to take a tram tour!

-- $10 per adult, $5 Children (Ages 6-12), Children 5 and under are free.
+- $15 per adult, $10 per child (ages 6-12), children 5 and under are free.

 Hours of Operation